-The NetHope DNA Assessment™ Survey and resulting DNA analysis are only available to NetHope member organizations.
-However we encourage you to familiarize yourself with the content below, explore our methodology and answer the survey questions.
+NEW: The NetHope DNA Assessment™ Survey and resulting DNA analysis is now available to NetHope all nonprofit organizations.
+As you prepare to complete the assessment, we encourage you to familiarize yourself with the content below, explore our methodology and answer the survey questions.
 Your input will contribute to our ongoing research into the state of Digital Transformation within the nonprofit sector.
-Still interested to receive your results?
-Email The Center for the Digital Nonprofit to find out how.
+You will receive your results via email.
+Please contact The Center for the Digital Nonprofit for further information.

 Let’s check your DNA (Digital Nonprofit Ability™)